jsm8989/vesicles_iii/lab_notes.md

 - have updated central repo README with new tasks

 Also
-- Spoke to Guil who provided me with the following extract from his lab book:
+- Spoke to Guil who provided me with the following extract from his lab book dated june 23rd 2021:
+	- Imaged just after preparing.
+10uL of 20mM sucrose vesicles + 210uL of 22mM glucose.
+Added glucose to chamber, then added vesicles to chamber, rather than pre-mixing.
+	- Floppiness and concentration were "perfect"
+	- Same day we did 305mM glucose and 300mM sucrose, in same ratio.
+All extremely taut